TylerLu/EDUGraphAPI-Angular/README.md

    ![](Images/azure-web-app.png)

-   Copy the URL aside and change the schema to **https**.
-This is the replay URL and will be used in next step.
+   Copy the URL aside, then append `/*` .
+We get a new reply URL `https://edugraphapi.azurewebsites.net/*`.

 3. Navigate to the app registration in the new Azure Portal, then open the setting windows.

    Add the reply URL:

    ![](Images/aad-add-reply-url.png)

-   > Note: to debug the sample locally, make sure that https://localhost:44380/ is in the reply URLs.

 4. Click **SAVE**.